HomeDing/homeding.github.io/dev/startup.md

 Using the WiFi Setup Dialog the network connection details can configured and persisted on the board.

-The reset counter is set to 0 after successfully running the captive mode for at least 60 seconds or by updating a new network connectivity.
+The reset counter is always set to 0 after successfully running the captive mode or by updating a new network connectivity.